-While the desk review will cover the entire country, the primary data collection will concentrate on a total of 15 communities i.e. the 10 pilot communities and 5 non-WSP communities in the same geographical and socio-economic contexts (Appendix 2).
+While the desk review will cover the entire country, the primary data collection will concentrate on a total of 30 communities i.e. the 20 communities (pilot & initial scale-up) and 10 non-WSP communities in the same geographical and socio-economic contexts (Appendix 2).

-All the communities were selected from the five focus regions of the GoG-UNICEF WASH Programme (i.e. 2 WSP communities and 1 non-WSP community per regions).
-These communities were all selected at the beginning of the WSP piloting process.
-The number of WSP communities may, however, be expanded to include identifiable WSP communities outside the 10 pilot communities in discussion with sector stakeholders.
+All the communities were selected from the five focus regions of the GoG-UNICEF WASH Programme (i.e. 4 WSP communities and 2 non-WSP community per regions).
+These communities include 10 selected at the beginning of the WSP piloting process.

-The 10 WSP pilot communities were part of communities provided with new or rehabilitated water systems under the programme, as part of a comprehensive package which included the enhancement of operation and maintenance capacity and WSP implementation.
+The 20 WSP pilot communities will also include, as far as practicable, at least 5 of 15 communities provided with rehabilitated water systems under the programme, as part of a comprehensive package which included the enhancement of operation and maintenance capacity and WSP implementation.
 The package was aimed at demonstrating feasible means of achieving the SDG 6.1.